 Is Having a Pet Bird a Good Idea?
-An Avian Vet Weighs the Pros and Cons
+Our Avian Vet Explains the Pros and Cons

 Should birds be released back into the wild?